learn-co-curriculum/prework-intro-navigating-curriculum-on-learn-ide/README.md

 video augments the content; it does not replace it.**

 You're going to have to do a lot of reading on Learn.
-We know other platforms make heavy use of 3-6 minute videos, and we're going to continue to experiment with that medium.
-For now, the majority of the content on Learn is text.
+We know other platforms make heavy use of short videos, and we're going to continue to experiment with that medium.
+However, for now, the majority of the content on Learn is text.
 We believe that with all the details and syntax involved in code – and since being a professional programmer is basically reading and writing text all day – the best way to learn to code is through reading and writing code, not watching